luismiguelcasadodiaz/CPP_00/README.md

 ## Coercion polymorphism (Casting)

 Coercion happens when an object or a primitive is cast into another object type or primitive type.
+It differs from type promotion (int to double) or type demotion (double to int).

 There is implicit coercion.